Climate Change in My Backyard Activity Guide

 Unit 3: Earth system responses to natural and human-induced changes

-This activity serves as an introduction to phenology and project BudBurst, and will prepare students to start collecting data.
-In this activity students learn how to use the Project BudBurst website, begin to collect and record data on plant phenology, and add that data to the Project BudBurst database (data collection will be ongoing throughout the rest of the curriculum).
+This activity serves as an introduction to phenology and project Budburst, and will prepare students to start collecting data.
+In this activity students learn how to use the Budburst website, begin to collect and record data on plant phenology, and add that data to the Budburst database (data collection will be ongoing throughout the rest of the curriculum).

-NOTE: BudBurst data collection can begin at any point in the curriculum.
-Before you begin data collection, implement Activity 3.1: Preparing for Project BudBurst and continue making observations as often as possible so students are able to observe each phenological event.
+NOTE: Budburst data collection can begin at any point in the curriculum.
+Before you begin data collection, implement Activity 3.1: Preparing for Budburst and continue making observations as often as possible so students are able to observe each phenological event.

-- Introducing Project BudBurst: Students are introduced to the concept of phenology, the timing of periodic life cycle events.
+- Introducing Budburst: Students are introduced to the concept of phenology, the timing of periodic life cycle events.
 Students begin by discussing life cycles of organisms and the environmental factors that can impact those cycles.